 The LSAT is made up of five 35-minute sections containing multiple-choice questions.
 Only four of these sections count towards your LSAT score, but you will not know which section does not count, so treat every section as if it counts.
 Sections include Reading Comprehension, Analytical Reasoning, Logical Reasoning and Writing a 35-minute essay.
 Although the writing section also does not count towards your LSAT score, all law schools that you apply to receive a copy of the essay you write – so make sure to do your best work.

 Applications are processed online by the Law School Admission Council when you sign up to take the LSAT.
-It is given in February, June, October and December, on Saturdays and Wednesdays.
+It is given in November, January, March and June, on Saturdays and Mondays.
 The following centers across South Carolina offer LSAT testing:

 Receiving Your Score